microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/MotionControllers-GrabMechanics/README.md

 # Critical Sequence for Grab and UnGrab

-[Replace everything in What Happens when we grab an object with Lar's diagram]
+//////////////////////[Replace everything in What Happens when we grab an object with Lar's diagram]///////////////////

+# How do I Make My Own?
+- Add a Grabber.cs script to an object that does the grabbing.
+(This is often a controller, but may sometimes be a cursor or pointer object.)
+Make sure to add a RigidBody and a collider to this same object.
+Set the trigger to true.
+- Add a Grabbable_[X].cs script to the object that will be picked up.
+Make sure to also add a Rigidbody and Collider to this object.
+- On the grabbable object, you can also add ScalableObject.cs, ThrowableObject.cs and UsableObject.cs (as needed).
+See chart for recommended combinations.

 # Proposed Future Updates